arjenderijke/acci-cf/README.md

 Make sure the bucketname is unique, see http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html

+## Smtp

+You need to setup your account to enable sending emails through the Amazon SES service.
+This has to be done manually in the AWS console.
+First go to the SES service and choose "Email Addresses".
+Then select the "Verify a new Email Address" option.
+Here you verify the email address that you want to use for the "ReplyToAddress" parameter and the "recipients" value in the secrets.json file.

+The next step is to get the credentials for sending email through the smtp service.
+Go to the SMTP settings option and select "Create My SMTP Credentials".
+There you will create a new IAM user.
+There you get the opportunity to get the required credentials.
+Add these to the secrets.json file.

 ## opsworks-jenkins

 This template is used to start an opsworks stack for setting up a jenkins server and some jenkins slaves: